Overview

 Form ADV Part 2A Brochure

-ITEM 11 – CODE OF ETHICS PARTICIPATION OR INTERST IN CLIENT TRANSACTIONS AND
+ITEM 11 – CODE OF ETHICS PARTICIPATION OR INTEREST IN CLIENT TRANSACTIONS

-conduct and fiduciary duty to our clients.
-The Code of Ethics includes provisions relating to the confidentiality of
+and fiduciary duty to our clients.
+The Code of Ethics includes provisions relating to the confidentiality of client

-client information and a prohibition on insider trading, among other things.
-All supervised persons must
+information and a prohibition on insider trading, among other things.
+All supervised persons must acknowledge the

-acknowledge the terms of the Code of Ethics annually, or as amended.
-You may request a copy of our Code of
+terms of the Code of Ethics annually, or as amended.
+You may request a copy of our Code of Ethics by contacting

 PERSONAL SECURITIES TRANSACTIONS